Skip to Content

 Step 3: Verify it works

-Place a test order using Stripe’s test card numbers (e.g. 4242 4242 4242 4242 for a successful payment).
-Check that the order appears in your FluxStore dashboard as paid.
-If it stays pending, your webhook is likely not reaching FluxStore.
-Check the webhook logs in your Stripe dashboard for failed delivery attempts.
+Either way, the order should appear in your FluxStore dashboard as paid within a few seconds.
+If it stays pending, your webhook is most likely not reaching FluxStore: check the webhook delivery logs in your Stripe dashboard for failed attempts.

 After connecting